Skip to main content

 • A 'sub-season', pre-Kharif, is defined, but not used to report in these sources.

-Annual season in the context of Bangladesh refers to the period from April to April.
-Crops reported under the annual season are those whose production occurred and is reported within that timeframe.
+Annual season in the context of Bangladesh refers to the period from April to the end of March in the next year.
+Crops reported under annual or cropping-year designations are those whose production occurred and is reported within that timeframe.

-The year provided in the source refers to the time period from April to April.
+The year provided in the source refers to the time period from April to end-March.

 Season